-I. It is the policy of PA Health & Wellness® (PHW) that implantable wireless pulmonary artery pressure monitoring is not medically necessary for all indications, including management of heart failure.
+I. It is the policy of PA Health & Wellness® (PHW) that the long-term safety and effectiveness of implantable wireless pulmonary artery pressure monitoring has not been proven for any indication, including the management of heart failure.

 Background

 HF is one of the most common causes of hospitalization and readmission.
 According to the CDC, about 5.7 million adults in the United States have HF.
 HF is a complex clinical syndrome that results from any structural or functional impairment of ventricular filling or ejection of blood.
 The cardinal manifestations of HF are dyspnea and fatigue, which may limit exercise tolerance, and fluid retention, which may lead to pulmonary and/or splanchnic congestion and/or peripheral edema.
 The classification system that is most commonly used to quantify the degree of functional limitation imposed by HF is the New York Heart Association Functional Classification system (NYHA).
 This system assigns patients to one of four functional classes, depending on the degree of effort needed to elicit symptoms.